US: Trial delayed in George Floyd case | DW | 08.03.2021

-The long-awaited trial of former police officer Derek Chauvin was delayed for at least a day as the court was considering adding an additional murder charge over the death of George Floyd.
+The long-awaited trial of former police officer Derek Chauvin was delayed for at least a day as the court considers an additional murder charge in the death of George Floyd.

-A US court delayed the trial of Derek Chauvin over the killing of George Floyd, postponing the start of the jury selection process.
-Chauvin, the former Minneapolis police officer, pressed his knee into George Floyd's neck for eight minutes and 46 seconds, resulting in the Black man's death.
+On Monday, a US court postponed the start of the jury selection process in the trial of Derek Chauvin for the killing of George Floyd.
+Chauvin, the former Minneapolis police officer, pressed his knee into Floyd's neck for eight minutes and 46 seconds, resulting in the Black man's death.

 Chauvin is now charged with second-degree murder and manslaughter.
 The trial was set to begin on Monday.
 However, the court put it on hold while considering adding a third-degree murder charge.